 In order to address such questions, Vendors must disclose all actual or potential conflicts of interest due to either personal or business relationships with customers, vendors, business associates, competitors of CBB, or CBB employees or directors.
 If the vendor discovers a potential conflict of interest, it must be reported to the vendor manager responsible for reporting to CBB.

 Most jurisdictions have antitrust or competition regulations which prohibit anti-competitive agreements or abuse of a dominant position.
 This may include activities such as price-fixing, bid rigging, allocation agreements, the unlawful exchange of competitively sensitive information, and certain types of predatory or exclusionary conduct.
 Vendors are required to be aware of and comply with these antitrust and competition regulations in the regions where vendor conducts business with or on behalf of CBB.

 • Workplace Environment

 CBB believes that employees are one of the most valuable assets a company can have.
 A safe and healthy workplace environment that fosters respect and inclusiveness ensures their well-being.
-In addition, with the unprecedented pandemic we are facing today, due to Covid-19, CBB understands that many vendor employees and its subcontractors are working remotely.
+In addition, in case of an unprecedented event (natural disaster, pandemic, etc..)
+CBB understands that many vendor employees and its subcontractors may work remotely.
 But please be advised that notwithstanding such remote work, CBB expects that vendors (along with its employees and subcontractors) will maintain the same level of confidentiality, privacy, and data security standards as if they were working and physically present in the offices and operating on in-office computer equipment.

 • Non-Discrimination, Non-Retaliation, Diversity, and Labor and Human Rights